Want to cut down how much you're spending on your health insurance premiums? 10 things you need to know about saving on health insurance.

 Consumer protection when you change

-Apart from when you switch to a policy with new benefits, Australian government portability legislation protects you from having to serve any other waiting periods that you have already served with your current provider.
+Apart from when you switch to a policy with new benefits, Australian government portability legislation protects you from having to serve any other waiting periods that you have already served with your current fund.
 The only other exception is if you allow more than seven days to lapse between when your old cover ends and your new cover starts, in which case you may have to re-serve new waiting periods as if you were a new policyholder.
-Portability legislation also only applies to hospital cover and not to general treatment (extras) cover, so you may have to serve new waiting periods for any new extras benefits, although many insurers waive the shorter waiting periods in order to attract new business.Back to top
+Portability legislation also only applies to hospital cover and not to general treatment (extras) cover, so you may have to serve new waiting periods for any new extras benefits, although many funds waive the shorter waiting periods in order to attract new business.Back to top

 - Paying your premium annually in advance to avoid admin fees